legal resources necessary to hold negligent facilities accountable.

 The investigators interviewed the Unit Manager and Director of Nursing who revealed: “whoever put the ordered labs into the lab computer enter the order incorrectly and ordered a Basic Metabolic Panel to be obtained every three months instead of putting in an order for [a Comprehensive Metabolic Panel].”

 Our dedicated attorneys have represented clients with victim cases involving nursing home mistreatment.
 With our years of success, our attorneys can assist your family in successfully resolving your financial recompense case against all those who caused your loved harm.
 Our lawyers accept all cases involving wrongful death, nursing home neglect, or personal injury through a contingency fee agreement.
-This arrangement postpones the requirement to make a payment to our law firm until after we have successfully resolved your claim for compensation through a negotiated out of court settlement or jury trial award.
+This arrangement postpones the requirement to make a payment to our network of attorneys until after we have successfully resolved your claim for compensation through a negotiated out of court settlement or jury trial award.

 We provide every client a “No Win/No-Fee” Guarantee, meaning you will owe us nothing if we cannot obtain compensation on your behalf.
 Let us begin working on your case today to ensure your family is adequately compensated for the damages that caused your harm.
 All information you share with our law offices will remain confidential.